Stock car racing used to be based on stock cars – production cars you could buy, modified to race.

-Especially because none of its immediate rivals offers one anymore.
+Especially because few of its immediate rivals even offer one anymore.

 Prices start at $24,425 for the stock Camry L with a less racy four cylinder engine; Toyota now offers AWD as an option – something the race Camry doesn’t have.
 But you have to step up to the LE or SE trims to buy it and it’s only available with the four cylinder engine.